Simon's Weather

 EXTENDED OUTLOOK (WEDNESDAY THROUGH SUNDAY):

-Saturday and Sunday…Dry with areas of freezing fog and low clouds in the valleys.
-Lows in the lower single digits to lower teens with mid single digits around 5000 feet.
-Highs in the 20s with upper teens around 5000 feet.
+Wednesday…A chance of snow.
+Lows in the lower single digits to lower teens with lower teens around 5000 feet.
+Highs in the mid 20s to mid 30s with mid 20s around 5000 feet.

 In-Depth Weather Discussion for Northwest Montana/North Idaho/Northern Rockies